OpenMendel/SnpArrays.jl/docs/src/index.md

 #### Inhomogenous/admixed populations

 For inhomogenous/admixed population, we recommend first estimate the ancestry and pupulation allele frequencies using the ADMIXTURE software.
 See [ADMIXTURE.jl](https://github.com/OpenMendel/ADMIXTURE.jl) for usage.
 Then compute the kinship coefficients using the `P` (allele frequencies) and `Q` (ancestry fractions) matrix from the output of ADMIXTURE.
-This is essentially what the [REAP software](http://faculty.washington.edu/tathornt/software/REAP) does, except our implementation seems to run much faster than REAP.
+This is essentially what the [REAP software](http://faculty.washington.edu/tathornt/software/REAP) does, except our implementation runs much faster than REAP (>50 fold speedup).

 ```julia